 Where or what is the ‘point of sale’?

-The point of sale is the area around and behind the counter of a retail location.
-The term additionally includes the exterior area of a store such as the store front and/or parking lot.
+The point of sale is a brick-and-mortar location where tobacco is sold.
+It typically refers to the area around and behind the counter of a retail location, as well as the exterior area of a store such as the store front and/or parking lot.
 Tobacco advertising is frequently found in and around convenience stores and gas stations.

 Can you show me some examples of “good” POS images?